-Next you need to get serious to start eating for your brain.
+You need to get serious and start eating for your brain health.
 Stop eating all sources of gluten, including whole-grain and whole wheat forms of bread, noodles, pasta, cereal, baked goods.
-Watch out for foods marked “gluten free”, as the gluten is replaced with other ingredients which equally raise blood sugar enormously such as corn, rice, potato, or tapioca starch or cornmeal.
+Watch out for foods marked “gluten free”, as the gluten is replaced with other ingredients which raise blood sugar even more than the gluten containing grains.
+These include corn, rice, potato, or tapioca starch or cornmeal.
 Other carb related foods are all of forms of processed carbs such as sodas, candies.
 You should start looking at foods that have a low glycemic index.
 The glycemic index shows you the effect of foods on your blood sugar levels.
-The lower the number the better the food is for you since it isn’t spiking your blood sugar levels.
+The lower the number, the better the food is for you since it isn’t spiking your blood sugar levels.
 Examples of good carbs are leafy greens, collards, spinach, broccoli, kale,cabbage, onions, mushrooms, cauliflower, asparagus, garlic, bell peppers, cucumbers, tomatoes, zucchini, lemons, and limes.

 Diet Tip #2: Stay Away From Bad Fats And Eat More Healthy Fats

-Truth: if you are not including quality fats as part of your daily dietary intake, you are starving your brain of important nutrients it needs.
+Truth: if you are not including quality fats as part of your daily dietary intake, you are starving your brain of important nutrients it needs for health.
 Quality fats are the building blocks of your brain.
 If you are not getting enough good fat, your brain is not going to have the ability to repair, regenerate, perform, let alone function at an optimal level.

 Diet Tip #3: Avoid Processed Food